gustwindjs/gustwind/documentation/node-compatibility-plan.md

 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
 4. Replace the Deno dev shell with a Vite-based Node dev server.
-5. Clean up or remove the remaining Deno-specific dev helpers and optional remote-import paths as follow-up debt.
+5. Clean up or remove the remaining Deno-specific helpers, wrappers, and Deno-first project copy once the Node path fully covers the practical workflow.

 ## Recommendation

 Do not start with "full Node compatibility".

 Start by making static builds and rendering work under Node.
 That baseline exists, the actual repository builds successfully through the Node CLI, and there is now a first Vite-based Node dev server as well.
-The next useful step is cleanup and consolidation: retire the redundant Deno-specific dev shell pieces where the Node path has already taken over, and keep pruning optional Deno-era remote imports as opportunistic debt reduction.
+The next useful step is cleanup and consolidation: retire the redundant Deno-specific pieces where the Node path has already taken over, then remove the remaining Deno implementation and Deno-first project messaging once feature parity is reached.